refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 ### `useResource` hook

 Instead of an object with a single property as a parameter, users can now provide a single string parameter as the resource name or identifier when using the `useResource` hook.
-If the `legacyRouterProvider` is in use, the hook will also check for the route.
+If the `legacyRouterProvider` is in use, the hook will also check for the `route` prop.

 ```diff
 -   useResource({